wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 A Wavefront Reporter specifies:
 * The reporting interval for metrics and histograms.
 The reporting interval controls how often data is reported to the `WavefrontSender` and therefore determines the timestamps of data points sent to Wavefront.
 The default reporting interval is once a minute.

-* The source of the reported metrics and histograms.
-By default, the source is automatically the host that the code is running on.
+* The source of the reported metrics and histograms, typically the host that the code is running on.
 You can specify a more meaningful name explicitly during setup.
 All Reporters for a particular microservice should specify the same source.

 **Note:** The [custom setup steps](#option-2-custom-setup) enable you to set a nondefault reporting interval.